 The header line MUST start with >Prefix:DbUniqueId where Prefix is the database Prefix, as defined in the sequence database description block, of the corresponding sequence database.
 This is the unique mandatory information of the description line.

-The description line MAY include optional information, separated by at least one space character, each of them described as \key=value pairs
+The description line MAY include optional information, separated by at least one space character, each of them described as \key=value pairs.

 The order of the \key=value pairs is not important.